 Danville Post-Acute Rehab has a vibrant atmosphere with dynamic, individualized activities that match the capabilities and needs of our residents.
 We also have active resident and family councils as well as volunteer programs.
 Scheduled activities include: music, fitness activities, religious meetings, outside entertainment, games, gardening, field trips/outings, and volunteer involvement.
 If you would like to arrange something special or have suggestions and ideas for individual or group activities, please inform our Activities Director.
 We welcome and encourage involvement from family and friends.

 Suggestions and recommendations for changes in the facility rules may be submitted in person or in writing to Danville Post-Acute Rehab administration.

 Our rehabilitation staff will work with our residents 6 days a week in accordance with doctor’s orders.

 Patients must have a Medicare card that reads “Hospital Insurance”.
 They must also be admitted to the facility with a physician order within 30 days of a three consecutive night hospital stay.
 Generally, during the first 20 days of care, Medicare will pay 100%.
-For days 21-100, a $161.00 daily co-insurance rate is required.
-Medicare does not cover skilled nursing fees over 100 days.
+For days 21-100 a daily co-insurance rate is required.

 Participating Insurance Companies